myTerminal/template-library-rollup/README.md

  - `npm run debug` to run Rollup.js in development mode.
 In this mode, Rollup.js generates source-maps for bundled JavaScript resources to simplify debugging of JavaScript in the web-browser.
- - `npm run develop` to run Rollup.js in development mode and keep watching for file changes within source.
+ - `npm run develop` to run Rollup.js in development mode and keep watching for file changes within the source.
 In this mode, Rollup.js generates source-maps for bundled JavaScript resources to simplify debugging of JavaScript in the web-browser.
  - `npm run build` to run Rollup.js in production mode
-In this mode, Rollup.js minifies the JavaScript bundles and there are no source-maps created.
+In this mode, Rollup.js minifies the JavaScript bundles and there is no source-map created.
  - `npm run lint` to run ESLint on all JavaScript source files.

 ## To-Do